 How the organ clock works

-If you follow the organ clock, you will go through life with more energy and ease.
+If you align yourself with the organ clock, you will go with more energy and Lightness through life.
 Your sleep will be more restful and you can gather enough strength for the next day.

 As you know by now, according to Traditional Chinese Medicine, every organ has working hours and resting hours.
 They set the natural rhythm.
 When exactly these times are and what happens then, we now take a closer look.